Varap04/job-role-recommender/README.md

 - Simple, clean interface with a focus on usability.

 ## Live Demo
-Check out the live app here: [Insert URL after deployment, e.g., `https://job-role-recommender.streamlit.app`]
+Check out the live app here:  https://job-role-recommender.streamlit.app/
-*(Update this link after deploying the app on Streamlit Cloud.)*

 ## How It Works
 The app uses **Jaccard similarity** to measure the similarity between job roles: